la-bomba-studio/hesty-contract/docs/HestyAccessControl.md

 mapping(address => bool) kycCompleted
 ```

-Checks if an user has kyc approved in hesty
+Checks if an user is KYC approved in hesty

 ### blackList